 HIV destroys CD4 T lymphocytes - white blood cells that play a big role in helping your body fight disease.
 The fewer CD4 T cells you have, the weaker your immune system is.

 You can have HIV, with few or no symptoms, for years before it turns into AIDS.
-AIDS is diagnosed when your CD4 T cell count drops below 200 or you have an AIDS-defining complication, such as serious infection or cancer.
+AIDS is diagnosed when your CD4 T cell count drops below 200 or you have an AIDS-defining complication, such as a serious infection or cancer.

 During sex.
 You can become infected if you have vaginal, anal, or oral sex with an infected partner where blood, semen, or vaginal fluids enter your body.
 The virus can enter your body through a sore in your mouth or a small tear, which sometimes develops in the rectum or vagina during sex.